-The Markets in Crypto Asset Regulation (MiCA) and Digital Operational Resilience Act (DORA) are estimated to enter into force in early 2023.
-New proposals on payment services are expected during the second half of 2023.
-We are also looking forward to the outcome of the proposal for a Regulation on a European approach to Artificial Intelligence (AI Act) - in particular, which financial sector AI application it will ultimately cover.
+The Markets in Crypto Asset Regulation (MiCA) for all firms and individuals who are interested in and Digital Operational Resilience Act (DORA) are providing services in Finland and it provides service estimated to enter into force in early 2023.
+New also in English. proposals on payment services are expected during the second half of 2023.
+We are also looking forward FIN-FSA encourages all fintech firms to join the new EU to the outcome of the proposal for a Regulation on Digital Finance Platform that was launched this April. a European approach to Artificial Intelligence (AI Act) The Digital Finance Platform is a collaborative space - in particular, which financial sector AI application bringing together industry and public authorities to it will ultimately cover. support innovation in the EU's financial system.